watchthehit/btfree/BetFreeApp/BetFreeApp/BetFreeApp/BetFreeApp/Documentation/OnboardingDocumentation.md

 # Enhanced Onboarding Documentation

 ## Overview
 The Enhanced Onboarding system provides a comprehensive, user-friendly introduction to the BetFree app.
-It follows industry best practices with a value-first approach, guiding users through the app's benefits, personalization options, and subscription offerings with a free trial.
+It follows industry best practices with a value-first approach, guiding users through the app's benefits, personalization options, and subscription offerings.
 The flow is designed to maximize engagement and conversion while providing a smooth user experience.

 ## Project Structure
 The onboarding implementation is integrated into the BetFreeApp Xcode project with the following components: